“An architect-designed thatched house in lush Oxfordshire countryside, packed with contemporary art and witty design (sleeps 6-10)”

 - Only an hour's drive from west London

-- It's only available over Easter and summer, with weekly rentals preferred (short breaks may be accepted near the date)
+- Weekly rentals preferred (short breaks may be accepted near the date)

 - Not so suitable for babies or toddlers (older kids are fine)